ThatsVie/atlas-softy-pinko-docker/README.md

    docker build -f ./Dockerfile -t softy-pinko-front-end:task3 . docker run -p 9000:9000 -it --rm --name softy-pinko-front-end-task3 softy-pinko-front-end:task3
    ```
-4. Access Your Front-end with Dynamic Content
-   Once both Docker containers are running, open a web browser and navigate to http://localhost:9000.
+4. Once both Docker containers are running, open a web browser and navigate to http://localhost:9000.
 You should see the Softy Pinko front-end website with dynamic content retrieved from the back-end API.

-### Task 4: Persistent Storage
+### Task 4:
 **Note: Before running docker-compose up for Task 4, please ensure that you have stopped any running containers from Task 3.
 Since Task 3 and Task 4 use the same ports, failing to stop Task 3 containers may result in port conflicts, leading to errors like:**
    ```bash
    Error response from daemon: driver failed programming external connectivity on endpoint task4-front-end-1: Bind for 0.0.0.0:9000 failed: port is already allocated